This Week in Finance News: 13 Stories You Need to See

-A roundup of the week's most newsworthy financial industry press releases from PR Newswire, including the latest stats on consumer confidence, mortgage payments, and employee burnout.
+A roundup of the week's most newsworthy financial industry press releases from PR Newswire, including the 2023 Fortune 500 and Binance's response to the SEC's complaint.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.